Novalnet-AG/Lightspeed-eCom-payment-integration-novalnet/README.md

 Lightspeed is a cloud-based point of sale (POS) solution.
 Lightspeed offers a fully integrated, e-commerce solution that allows customers to manage in-store and online inventory, have a single view of customers and analyze multi-channel sales data.

 ## Key features and Advantages:
--	Seamless and fast integration of the payment application
--	Secure SSL- encoded gateways
--	Credit/Debit Cards with 3D Secure
--	On-hold transaction configuration done in the shop admin panel
--	Responsive templates

 -	Easy configuration for all payment methods
 -	One platform for all relevant payment types and related services
 -	Complete automation of all payment processes